Estimate your remodeling costsQuickly calculate how much a complete bathroom remodel costs.

 Usually, your contractor will roll in a 10-15% mark up into the materials prices, as this is how he makes profit.
 Sometimes the mark up can be as high as 20%.

-Its important to note that even if you plan to get all the materials yourself in order to save money, your contractor will still roll in a 10-15% up charge on his labor.
+Its important to note that even if you plan to get all or some of the materials yourself in order to save money, your contractor will still roll in up to 10% up charge on his labor.
 Without this, most contractors don't make enough money to make it profitable for them to take on the project.

 Another thing to consider when sourcing your own materials is that it may delay the timing of the whole remodel.
-You will have no control over when materials arrive, any delays in shipment, as well as any damages that may warrant replacement.
-This may frustrate your contractor who is working under a certain time line to complete your remodel.
+You will have no control over when materials arrive, delays in shipment, as well as any damages that may warrant replacement.
+This may frustrate your contractor who is working under a certain time line to finish your bathroom.

 Here is how much you can expect to spend on budget friendly to mid range bathroom fixtures and accessories: